dmaon/bomb-defuser-game/README.md

 - Arows + Enter

 # How to run
-- Use dome.exe for windows
+- Use game.exe for windows
-- Use dome file with ./dome game.egg command for linux
+- Use ./game in your terminal